The Greatest Asian Books of All Time

 "Some Prefer Nettles" is a novel that explores the complexities of a failing marriage in early 20th century Japan.
 The main characters, a husband and wife, are both aware of their fading love for each other and are drawn to other people, but are hesitant to divorce due to societal pressures and the welfare of their young son.
 The novel also delves into the cultural tension between traditional Japanese customs and the encroaching influence of Western culture.

-24. 24.
-The Sea of Fertility by Yukio Mishima
+25. 25.
+The Temple of the Golden Pavilion by Yukio Mishima

 Reading Statistics